 Each season, the Pichichi Award is handed to the player who scores the most goals in La Liga.
 Awarded by the popular sports newspaper Marca, the Pichichi Trophy is named after former Athletic Bilbao striker Rafael 'Pichichi' Moreno, a legendary forward who scored 83 goals in 89 games for the Basque side and tragically died before his 30th birthday.

 La Liga was founded in 1929, a few years after Moreno's death, and the Trofeo Pichichi was honored after the striker, who made a huge impact on Spanish football in the first quarter of the 20th century.
-The most recent winner is the prolific Polishman Robert Lewadowski, who scored 23 goals for Barcelona during the 2022/23 campaign.
+Lewandowski has now won the Pichichi twice with Barcelona — first with 23 goals in 2022/23, then again with 25 goals in 2024/25.
 The player with the most Pichichi Award wins is Argentina's World Cup-winning captain Lionel Messi, who has a record eight trophies.

 Some truly iconic players have plied their trade in La Liga over the years.
 Below is a list of every single man to have secured the La Liga top goalscorer award since the competition's inception.